FusionAuth/fusionauth-site/DocsDevREADME.md

 A clean audio recording from the start is key as in post-production it is almost impossible to fix.
 These are a few areas to improve the quality.

 ### Room
 __Room audio reflections__ can be difficult.
-Echo reflections get picked up by your microphone and will be irritating to the listener, therefore we should try to avoid empty rooms or big flat surfaces like sitting next to a big glas window (if you have curtains, good! close them.)
+Echo reflections get picked up by your microphone and will be irritating to the listener therefore, we should try to avoid empty rooms or big flat surfaces like sitting next to a big glass window (if you have curtains, good! close them).

-It may sound paradox but the more clutter you have in your room the better it is for your audio recording.
-There is a professional solution for that by using `Audio absorber panels` in your room but they tend to be really expensive.
+It may sound paradox, but the more clutter you have in your room, the better it is for your audio recording.
+There is a professional solution for that by using `acoustic absorber panels` in your room.

 ### Microphones
-A good mic reduces also the efforts in post-production and increases the quality for your audience.
+A good mic reduces the efforts in post-production and increases the quality for your audience.

-#### Professional microphones
+#### Professional Microphones
-Try to use a proper microphone like podcast or studio microphones with a popfilter (little round net) if possible.
+Try to use a proper microphone like `podcast` or `studio microphones` with a `pop filter` (little round net) if possible.
-Try to be close to the microphone 1-2 inches (2-5cm) away with your mouth and speak directly into it, especially if you have a popfilter.
+Try to be close to the microphone 1-2 inches (2-5cm) away with your mouth and speak directly into it, especially if you have a `pop filter`.

 #### Headsets
-Some headsets are OK but most of them e specially cheep or old `business headsets` sound unnatural or even have low bitrate, both we want to avoid.
+Some headsets are OK, but most of them e specially cheep or old `business headsets` sound unnatural or even have low bitrate, both we want to avoid.
-If you use a headset with a cable, make sure to not hit the cable while moving your arms or generally other movements, it may create unwanted knocks on your microphone.
-Also the cable should not be under tension to less likely transfer noise to the microphone.
+If you use a headset with a cable, make sure to not hit the cable while moving your arms or generally other movements; it may create unwanted knocks on your microphone.
+Also, the cable should not be under tension to less likely transfer noise to the microphone.

-#### Notebook microphones
+#### Notebook Microphones
-Do not use your built-in microphones, they never sound good, alone by the fact that they are too far away from your mouth.
-Byside of that, picking up all sorts of noise like from your fan, keyboard and so on.
-They may work well for video conferences but for high-quality recordings they are an absolut no-go.
+Do not use your built-in microphones;
+they never sound good, alone by the fact that they are too far away from your mouth.
+Outside of that, picking up all sorts of noise like from your fan, keyboard and so on.
+They may work well for video conferences, but for high-quality recordings they are an absolut no-go.

 ### Audio Recording Level
-Try to not peak over 0db, most recording software have color-indicators for your audio level, try to stay in the yellow area, but dont go into red.
-An audio signal that's over 0db is getting distorted which is very hard to impossible to fix afterwards in post-production.
+Try to not peak over 0db, most recording software have color-indicators for your audio level, try to stay in the yellow area, but don't go into red.
+An audio signal that's over 0db is getting distorted which is very hard to impossible to fix afterward in post-production.

 ### Fixing Audio
-There are some simple fixes which can be done in post-production e.g. remove certain parts, level volume, apply filters.
-But what goes beyond that needs to be fixed by either by:
+There are some simple fixes which can be done in post-production, e.g. remove certain parts, level volume, apply filters.
+But what goes beyond that needs to be fixed either by:

 * Re-Record the part of the video.
-* Record a voice over which replaces the original audio.
+* Record a voice-over which replaces the original audio.

 Generally, fixing Audio in post is more time-consuming.

 ## Video
-For a high-quality video we recommend to follow the following points.
+For a high-quality video, we recommend to follow the following points.

 ### Screen
-Use a 16:9 standard aspect ratio like `FullHD` or above on your Monitor.
+Use a 16:9 standard aspect ratio like `Full HD` or above on your Monitor.

 | Width | Height | Name    |
 |:-----|:-------|:--------|